-The RED defines gross final consumption of energy (GFC) as the energy commodities delivered for energy purposes to manufacturing industry, transport, households, services, agriculture, forestry and fisheries, including the consumption of electricity and heat by the energy branch for electricity and heat production and including losses of electricity and heat in distribution.
+The RED defines GFC as the energy commodities delivered for energy purposes to manufacturing industry, transport, households, services, agriculture, forestry and fisheries, including the consumption of electricity and heat by the energy branch for electricity and heat production and including losses of electricity and heat in distribution.
 The renewable energy contribution includes electricity generation, transport energy and thermal energy from renewable sources.
 This builds on the definition for GFC of electricity used in Directive 2001/77/EC (to track progress in renewable generated electricity) and adds gross final consumption of heat and transport.